Category: Travel recommendations

 3. Reduce mindless spending on coffees/matcha to go

 I don’t know about the place in which you live, but where I am, you cannot really get a coffee outside for less than 4.50 EUR (around 5.30 USD).
 And matcha starts at 5 EUR (roughly 6 USD).
 That’s a lot of money if you spend it on a daily basis.
-Not to mention all the trash, the thought of which alone makes me dizzy.
-If you are the kind of person that really enjoys a latte on the run while getting to work, why not invest in a cute thermos cup that you fill up at home and take with you instead?
+Not to mention all the trash; the thought of which alone makes me dizzy.
+If you are the kind of person who really enjoys a latte on the run while getting to work, why not invest in a cute thermos cup that you fill up at home and take with you instead?
 I am not saying you should reduce pleasure in your daily life; I am rather advocating for focus and spending with intention when, at the end of the day, you are looking to save up for something that is truly important to you.
 And if you care enough to take the time to read this blog, then chances are you are looking to save up for a trip you have been dreaming of for a while.
+Whisking up a matcha at home doesn’t need to be a half-hour ritual.

 4. Use up your beauty and skin care products before purchasing new ones